pico-sol/sh/README.md

-# Solana Validator Sell Scripts
+# Solana Validator Shell Scripts

 c and m are shortcut symlink for catchup and monitor like 'bash c' or 'bash m'